 If you’re like most nonprofits, you have a fundraising pledge card template.
 You’ve been using it for years and it includes a series of ask amounts (sometimes called a gift string, gift array, giving ladder, ask array, or ask ladder).
+Today, we’re discussing how to ask for a suggested donation on your next pledge card.

 It’s a tried-and-true method that has been proven to increase direct mail fundraising response rates versus an open-ended form that asks the donor to come up with an amount on their own.